This post is also available in: Español

 There are plastic stitch markers or you can use safety pins or just a small thread that is crocheted over.
 The latter is my personally preferred way to mark rounds, also the cheapest and most uncomplicated in my opinion.
 Just cut a short piece of yarn and you have your stitch marker.

-Multicolor plastic stitch markers (Amazon ad link):
+Multicolor plastic stitch markers (Amazon affiliate link):

 Row Counters are used to keep track when you need to crochet a lot of rows or rounds.
 Row counters are available in mechanical and digital versions and are usually mounted on a finger or thumb.